chenshm/ECE651/Request_profiles_document.md

 GET

 #### Function
-List all the agent in the database
+List all the request in the database

 #### Parameter
 None